-As the third entry in the franchise, Splatoon 3 now has 12 different stages as the main setting for Turf War battles - seven return from previous games in the series, while five are brand new.
-The playable stages rotate every two hours, so it is a good idea to have a good all-round knowledge of the maps so you are never caught off guard.
+The playable stages rotate every two hours, so it is a good idea to have a strong all-round knowledge of the courses so you are never caught off guard.

 Below, we have assembled a list of each of the stages (old and new), letting you know where they originated as well as giving a crisp snapshot of what each looks like.